capacitor-community/twitter/README.md

 - add a new url type at Xcode (info tab) and make sure the url scheme follows the format `twitterkit-your_consumer_api_key` (grab a key at twitter developer site)
 - also at twitter developer site, add a new callback url in the same format: `twitterkit-your_consumer_api_key`

 Then you should be set to go.
-Run `ionic cap run ios --livereload` to start the server and then play it through xcode
+Run `ionic cap run ios --livereload` to start the server and play it through xcode

 > Important Notice: every time you change a native code you may need to clean the cache (Product > Clean build folder) and then run the app again.